DavidJCobb/DovahKit/TODO/Sustain Phase 1/weird edge-cases that we don't currently handle.md

 * What I call "log entries" in `QUST` data are actually "quest stage items."
 Bethesda uses the term "log entry" to refer specifically to the text of a quest stage item, and that text is optional.

+### Misordered perk entry point subrecords

+When `BGSEntryPointPerkEntry` loads the `DATA` subrecord, it replaces its current array of `TESCondition`s (i.e. condition lists).
+If, hypothetically, an "entry point" perk effect has multiple `DATA` subrecords, the later-loading ones would cause all previously-loaded conditions to be lost.
+We don't simulate this for loading or for use info generation.

+(Multiple `DATA` subrecords should also warn, because the game's loader doesn't expect them: the replaced heap-allocated `TESCondition[]` is simply lost and will leak.)

 ### Placed projectile forms

 **BLUF:** Rename the `dovah::form_type` constants for placed projectile forms.
 When designing editing features, e.g. Render Window features, be mindful that REFR subclasses are not interchangeable: you should not allow: an `ACHR` to have a base form that isn't an actor; nor a `PHZD` to have a base form that isnt' a hazard; nor a `PGRE` or similar to have a base form that isn't a projectile; nor a plain `REFR` to have a base form that *is* an actor, projectile, or hazard.